ImpactMarkets/impact-markets-app/README.md

 ### Configure Slack notifications (optional)

-If you'd like to have new Beam posts published to a Slack channel, follow [these instructions](doc/slack_setup.md).
+If you'd like to have new certificates published to a Slack channel, follow [these instructions](doc/slack_setup.md).

 ## Running the app locally